A parametric tensor ROM for the shallow water dam break problem: Introduction

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:method}, we present the governing equations, describe the projection-based ROM approach, and provide an overview of tROM and POD-ROM techniques.
 For further details on tROMs, we refer the reader to~\cite{mamonov2022interpolatory,mamonov2024tensorial}.
 Section~\ref{sec:experiments} presents numerical results for both dry-bed and wet-bed cases, including an analysis of local basis generation thresholds, variation in parameter $\hright$, and a performance comparison between interpolatory and non-interpolatory tROMs as well as between POD-ROM and tROM.
+Section~\ref{sec:2d_experiments} collects results for the 2D problems parametrized with five parameters.
 Finally, in Appendix~\ref{sec:ap}, we discuss the solution regularity of the wet-bed dam-break problem near the dry-bed limit.